projectatomic/atomic-site/source/docs/gettingstarted.md

 ### Using VirtualBox
 See the [Quick Start Guide] (http://www.projectatomic.io/docs/quickstart/) for instructions on how to launch an Atomic host using VirtualBox.
 Be sure to create a new ISO for each host with an updated meta-data file with an incremented instance-id and correct local-hostname.

-## Configuring and Managing Atomic Host
+## Configuring and managing Atomic Host
 Atomic hosts are minimal systems similar to hypervisors.
 Some tools that would normally be used to manage packages and the system may not exist.
-Therefore, we will set up a separate server to act as a master for the Atomic hosts, providing etcd services, kubernetes master controller duties, and admin configuration access.
+Therefore, we will set up a separate server to act as a master for the Atomic hosts, providing etcd services, Kubernetes master controller duties, and admin configuration access.

 It's important to note that on an Atomic system, the `/etc` and `/var` directories are writable as they are on a traditional yum or dpkg managed system.
 Any changes made to /etc are propagated forwards.
 The OSTree upgrade system does not ever change /var in any way.

 At present, the primary expected method to install software locally is via docker containers.
 You can also use `/usr/local` or `/opt` (in the OSTree model, these are really `/var/usrlocal` and `/var/opt`, respectively).

 ## Atomic fleet concepts
-Clusters of Atomic hosts under control of a kubernetes master server is the expected operating arrangement of an Atomic environment.
+Clusters of Atomic hosts under control of a Kubernetes master server is the expected operating arrangement of an Atomic environment.
 Kubernetes distributes and orchestrates the construction of pods on the Atomic hosts.
 Pods are collections of docker containers that logically separate services in an application.
-The principle of single responsibility is an important design pattern when looking at building scalable applications with kubernetes.
+The principle of single responsibility is an important design pattern when looking at building scalable applications with Kubernetes.

 Flannel provides a distributed, tunneled overlay network for Atomic hosts.
-This overlay network is used for inter-container networking only, while a kubernetes proxy service provides for service level access to the host IP space.
-Etcd is used to distribute configurations for both kubernetes and flannel.
+This overlay network is used for inter-container networking only, while a Kubernetes proxy service provides for service level access to the host IP space.
+Etcd is used to distribute configurations for both Kubernetes and Flannel.

-One host should be nominated to be the Atomic kubernetes master server, with the other Atomic hosts providing minion container services.
-Since kubernetes and flannel use etcd as the distributed store, multiple Atomic clusters would need to replicate a complete cluster to separate workloads.
+One host should be nominated to be the Atomic Kubernetes master server, with the other Atomic hosts providing minion container services.
+Since Kubernetes and Flannel use etcd as the distributed store, multiple Atomic clusters would need to replicate a complete cluster to separate workloads.
 For this guide, we're using 1 master host and 4 minions in the cluster.

 Assumptions for IP addressing for following examples: